-Penny Jochimsen, Human Resource Director for Boone Brothers since 1990, would collect all the time cards and manually process and approve every single one in her office – a task that she would begin Monday morning and not finish until Thursday every week.
+Penny Jochimsen, human resource director for Boone Brothers since 1990, would collect all the time cards and manually process and approve every single one in her office—a task that she would begin Monday morning and finish on Thursday.

 “I spent most of my time chasing down everyone’s time and inputting all the time cards,” she said.
 “I run quite a few programs here, but I didn’t have time for most of them after payroll.”

-When Jochimsen’s department manager called her in to talk about ExakTime’s electronic time tracking system, the Human Resource Director thought there was no chance the system would be able to handle Boone Brothers’ payroll deficiencies.
+When Jochimsen’s department manager called her in to talk about ExakTime’s electronic time tracking system, Jochimsen thought there was no chance the system would be able to handle Boone Brothers’ payroll deficiencies.

-A short time later, however, Boone Brothers implemented ExakTime’s rugged, portable time clock, the JobClock, as well as our mobile time tracking app, ExakTime Mobile.
+A short time later, however, Boone Brothers implemented ExakTime’s rugged, portable JobClock as well as our mobile time tracking app, ExakTime Mobile.
 Much to Jochimsen’s surprise, the system was easy to use and delivered the accurate time records that paper time sheets couldn’t.

-Just a few weeks after purchasing The ExakTime System, Boone Brothers stopped using paper time cards completely.
+Just a few weeks after purchasing an ExakTime System, Boone Brothers stopped using paper time cards completely.

 Taking control of labor costs

 Jochimsen said it’s a relief that her company no longer has to worry about worker time theft.
-And she said that ExakTime saves her business over $8,000 per pay period during the busy summer season.
+She also noted that ExakTime saves her business over $8,000 per pay period during the busy summer season.

 Boone Brothers relies on JobClocks for in-town jobs and uses ExakTime Mobile for distant locations.
-And in 2012, Boone Brothers replaced their older JobClocks with ExakTime’s new wireless time clock, JobClock Hornet.
+And in 2012, Boone Brothers replaced their older JobClocks with ExakTime’s wireless JobClock Hornet.

-The company’s remote workers touch a green Keytab to JobClock Hornet to clock in, a red Keytab to clock out and a yellow Keytab if they are traveling from one local work site to another.
-Every hour, the time clock wirelessly sends records back to the office, automatically, so foremen don’t have to worry about driving in time records, and Jochimsen doesn’t have to chase down the records for payroll.
+The company’s remote workers touch a green keytab to JobClock Hornet to clock in, a red keytab to clock out and a yellow Keytab if they are traveling from one local work site to another.
+Every hour, the time clock wirelessly sends records back to the office automatically, so foremen don’t have to drive in time records and Jochimsen doesn’t have to chase them down for payroll.

-For most of Boone Brothers’ repairmen, our mobile app is a better fit than fixed JobClocks, because they’re constantly on the move between work sites, so it’s easier for them to clock in and out right on their Smartphones.
+For most of Boone Brothers’ repairmen, our mobile app is a better fit than fixed JobClocks, because they’re constantly on the move between work sites and can simply clock in and out right on their smartphones.

-In addition to recording time, ExakTime Mobile also tracks Field Notes.
-So repairmen can wirelessly send Jochimsen text comments, digital images or voice recordings—right from their Smartphone – letting her know if there’s an error in a time punch, if someone’s sick, if an address changes or any other changes to work-site data.
+Another plus to ExakTime Mobile: the app features Field Notes.
+So repairmen can wirelessly send Jochimsen text comments, digital images or voice recordings letting her know if there’s an error in a time punch, if someone’s sick, if an address changes or any other changes to work-site data.

 “I don’t know what I’d do without Field Notes,” she said.
 “Anything my guys want to tell me, they can do it on the road.
 And I get to look at the notes in the software when I’m ready for them, so it’s not an interruption during my day.”

-Jochimsen uses TimeSummit, ExakTime’s time tracking hub for the office, every Monday to begin processing the digital time records from her clocks.
+Jochimsen uses ExakTime’s cloud software every Monday to begin processing the digital time records from her clocks.